ygorcosta/wedeploy.com/ui/src/pages/docs/email/environment-variables.md

 ## Reference

-Here is a list of all the environment variable keys you can use with this service.
+Here's a list of all the environment variables you can use with this service.

 <div class="table-container">